N-i-ke/N-i-ke/README.md

 ### LINE Mini App (Lead Engineer)
 Jan 2026 – Present
-- Led development of a LINE mini app using React, Node.js, and Kubernetes
+- Led development of a LINE mini app (team of 5)
-- Designed architecture, implemented features, and handled deployment (CI/CD)
+- Built frontend using React and backend with Node.js
-- Built scalable infrastructure with Docker & Kubernetes
+- Designed and implemented CI/CD and infrastructure using Docker & Kubernetes

 ### Web Engineer — N2i
 Aug 2024 – Dec 2025